ufcg-lsd/private-cloud-data-v2025/r-markdown/README.md

 # Reproducing Analysis

-This repository contains all R Markdown scripts required to reproduce the figures from the paper "Dataset on Resource Allocation and Usage for a Private Cloud".
+This repository contains all R Markdown scripts required to reproduce exploratory analysis with ["Dataset on Resource Allocation and Usage for a Private Cloud"](https://data.mendeley.com/datasets/trvb5k4x5m/1)

-## Folder Structure

-- **`r-markdown/`**: Contains individual `.Rmd` files for each figure.
-  - Files are named matching the paper (e.g., `figure-9.Rmd` for Figure 9).
-  - Each file generates one specific figure with complete code and analysis.

 ## Setup Instructions